fvmassoli/Tensorflow-Traffic-Sign-Classifier/writeup_template.md

 #### 3. Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-The code for my final model is located in the cells number ......
+The code for my final model is located in the cells number 17, 18 and 19.

 My final model consisted of the following layers: